 North Dakota’s veteran population includes 42 percent who are 65 years old or older, and 10 percent who served enough years in the military to reach full retirement.

-- Evidence of a specific in-service event, injury, or illness; and
+- An in-service event, injury, or illness;

 VA Disability Compensation Amounts